 “Whale Song: A Workshop” with Katy Payne and Daniela Gesundheit

-“The Whale Listening Project” was made possible through the generous support of the Atkinson Center for Sustainability, the Cornell Council for the Arts, the Milstein Program in Technology and Humanity, and the Department of Music.
+“The Whale Listening Project” was made possible through the generous support of the Atkinson Center for Sustainability, the Cornell Council for the Arts, the Milstein Program in Technology and Humanity, Media Art Xploration, the Johnson Museum of Art, and the Department of Music.
 Thank you to Keeton, Becker, and Bethe Houses for providing accommodation for our guests.
 All events are free and open to the public.